Aug 3, 2016|

 What to see on Rabida Island:

-Pink flamingos enjoy the saltwater lagoon while brown pelicans nest in the salt brush.
-You’ll see marine iguanas and sea lions lounging on the beach.
-If you are interested in swimming and snorkeling, you can see sea turtles, rays, eels, reef sharks, and penguins.
+Spot Pink flamingos enjoying the saltwater lagoon while brown pelicans nest in the salt brush.
+You’ll also see marine iguanas and sea lions lounging on the beach.

 Genovesa is one of the few islands in the northern region that can be visited. known as the “Bird Island” for the large and varied colonies that nest there.
 The island was formed by a volcano erupting in the past.
 This has led to the development of a submerged crater and can be seen when you arrive at Darwin Bay, flanked by steep cliffs.

 Definitely explore the terrain of Genovesa Island and go birdwatching.
 There are plenty of bird species to spot while here.

 What to see on Genovesa Island:

 There is a very large population of Red-footed boobies, Nazca booby, Red-billed tropicbirds, Mockingbirds, Finches, Storm petrels, and Swallow-tailed Gulls.
 You will also be sure to see a lot of Frigate birds.
 Some lucky visitors may even get to see a Short-eared owl.